Gaurav-Idnani/git_assignment_HeroVired/README.md

 used the git push to push the code to dev remote and updated the Readme till here. git push --set-upstream origin dev

+# Steps followed for second phase in feature/sqrt branch
+Ceated the feature branch using the command git checkout -b feature/sqrt Uncommented the feature code in python file.
+Committed the change to branch
+Now saving the comments here and committing it to branch before switching back to dev.